-We are pleased to present the outline of operation and financial results for Makita's 105th period, ended March 31, 2017.
+We are pleased to present the outline of operation and financial results for Makita's 107th interim period, ended September 30, 2018.

-Makita's basic policy on the distribution of profits is to maintain a consolidated dividend payout ratio of 30% or greater, with a lower limit on annual cash dividends of 10 yen per share.
+Makita's basic policy on the distribution of profits is to maintain a dividend payout ratio of at least 30%, with a lower limit on annual cash dividends of 10 yen per share.
 For the interim period under review, Makita declared to pay a dividend of 10 yen per share.

 Based on its dividend policy, Makita's board of directors will decide on proposals for the dividend for the end of the fiscal year at their meeting to approve the financial statements after they are finalized near the end of April 2019.
 Their proposals will be presented for discussion and final approval at the Ordinary General Meeting of Shareholders.

 We look forward to the continuing support and cooperation of our shareholders.